-The bill aims to improve mental health treatment facilities in New Jersey by requiring the Department of Human Services and the Department of Health to conduct a joint study on the challenges of placing individuals in appropriate treatment settings.
+The bill aims to improve the involuntary commitment process for individuals needing mental health treatment in New Jersey by requiring the Department of Human Services and the Department of Health to conduct a joint study on the challenges of placing individuals in appropriate treatment settings.
 This study will focus on the supply and demand for both involuntary and voluntary commitment beds, with findings and legislative recommendations to be reported to the Governor and Legislature within 18 months.
-A follow-up study is also mandated by April 30, 2026, to analyze factors affecting patient placement, such as geographic location and patient demographics.
-Additionally, the bill introduces temporary licenses for hospitals to accommodate involuntary commitment patients and establishes an educational committee to inform stakeholders about the legal obligations of short-term care facilities.
+A follow-up study is also mandated by April 30, 2026, to provide a more detailed analysis of mental health bed availability and the effectiveness of the state's Psychiatric Emergency Screening Services system.

 Advance Law: 30:4-27.3, 30:4-27.9, 30:4-177.66